Provar Community: A Conversation with CAST on the Battle for Quality

 “If I’m in a role as a tester, everyone is pushing towards being done.
 I put myself in that position of being the villain, because I’m seeking out the ways that we are done, and I’m sharing with other people about, how we are not done, how we are not ready,” states Ben Simo.

-While upper management may want you to take fewer steps to reach the end goal, certain developers may not be open to unit test adoption, and POs are pushing for deadlines that compromise your North Star for quality, pushing back with facts and raising any concerns you may have is the best way to advocate for quality.
+While upper management may want you to take fewer steps to reach the end goal, sure developers may not be open to unit test adoption, and POs are pushing for deadlines that compromise your North Star for quality, pushing back with facts and raising any concerns you may have is the best way to advocate for quality.

 The battleground for championing quality is often filled with deadline casualties, surrendered compromises, and unlikely alliances.
-We all have a role to play and whether you are the villain for pushing for more testing, seeking out allies, or choosing to have authentic conversations, you are fighting for quality.
+We all have a role to play, and whether you are the villain for pushing for more testing, seeking out allies, or choosing to have authentic conversations, you are fighting for quality.

-To learn more about Provar Community and to join the forum, join us using the Provar customer email associated with your Customer Success Portal!
+To learn more about the Provar Community and to join the forum, join us using the Provar customer email associated with your Customer Success Portal!